wasaequreshi/cli_vault/README.md

 # Why?

 Sometimes we forget a command we used in the past.
 You can quickly store them with this tool in case you need to reference them again.
+You can store other information too such as ip addresses, api end points, links, and much more to recollect at a later time.

 Yes you can save this in a file or document but looking for those can take time.